Netflix's next big crime TV show may be a caper from this infamous British director

 If you like your crime TV shows with a side helping of cockney slang and cheeky chappies, a new in development Netflix project may be right up your alley, guv’.

-Netflix is in negotiations to greenlight a new TV show based on Guy Ritchie’s 2019 movie The Gentlemen, according to Deadline.
+Netflix is in negotiations to greenlight a new TV show based on Guy Ritchie’s 2019 movie The Gentlemen.

 A pilot script has already been co-written by the British director, responsible for smash hits such as Lock Stock and Two Smoking Barrels and Snatch, alongside Matthew Read, with Ritchie lined up to direct the first two episodes and executive produce the series, should it get picked up.